Online, Virtual and Classroom Courses

 The Gig Economy's Hidden Safety Crisis

-Around 83% of London's e-bike fires involve e-bikes, with clear connections to the gig economy.
+Around 83% of London's e-bike and e-scooter fires involve e-bikes specifically, with clear connections to the gig economy.
 Delivery riders working for platforms like Uber Eats, Just Eat, and Deliveroo often rely on modified e-bikes fitted with conversion kits that may not meet safety standards.

 Deputy Commissioner Spencer Sutcliff has called on these platforms to take responsibility, but the issue is far more complex when examined in greater detail.
 Gig workers operate under financial pressure compounded by the cost-of-living crisis and purchase the cheapest equipment available without fully understanding the risks.
 When livelihoods depend on keeping moving, that bargain battery's compliance status becomes secondary.